cassproject/cass-editor/README.md

 When linking a concept to a competency, the cass-editor can be configured to not show others' concept schemes.
 This functionality can be enabled by the URL parameter `conceptShow=mine`.

 ## Private frameworks and concept schemes by default.
-Users can make a framework or concept scheme private by clicking the checkbox in the edit pane.
+Users can make a framework or concept scheme private by clicking the checkbox in the edit pane (1.2) or clicking the user management button within a framework (1.3).
 This checkbox can be selected by default with the URL parameter `private=true`.
 Note that this will not change existing frameworks and concept schemes but will apply to newly created ones.

-## When selecting a concept to link to, allow editing.
+## When selecting a concept to link to, allow editing (1.2) and earlier.
 When linking a concept to a competency or another concept, the cass-editor can be configured to allow the user to edit concepts or concept schemes.
 This functionality can be enabled by the URL parameter `editIframe=true`.

 ## Use canonical identifiers.